-Use Patrons Units Bedrooms Usage Rate (gpd/unit) Usage (gpd) Office Conversion to Multifamily n/a 50 2 220 11,000 Townhouses n/a 125 3 330 41,250 Pool 156 n/a n/a 10 1,560 53,810 Notes: GPD = gallons per day; Proj assuming 100 percent occupan Sized Wastewater Treatment S Sources: JMC Engineering ected flow r cy, provide ystems," 20 ates are d in "Ne)14. e based upor w York State n expected hydraulic load Design Standards for Int ing rates, termediate
+Use Patrons Units Bedrooms Usage Rate (gpd/unit) Usage (gpd) Office Conversion to Multifamily n/a 50 2 220 11,000 Townhouses n/a 125 3 330 41,250 Pool 156 n/a n/a 10 1,560 53,810 Notes: GPD = gallons per day; Projected flow rates are based upon expected hydraulic loading rates, assuming 100 percent occupancy, provided in "New York State Design Standards for Intermediate Sized Wastewater Treatment Systems," 2014.
+Sources: JMC Engineering

 The Applicant will petition the Town of North Castle to include the Project Site within the North Castle Water District #8.
 As a component of the Preferred Alternative, the municipal water system would be extended from its currently proposed northern terminus of New King Street to the Project Site, adequately sized to supply the Project Site as well as further extension to the Town.
-On the Project Site, the Applicant would construct a 157,000gallon storage water storage tank, to provide both domestic and fire water, as required by the Fire Code.
+On the Project Site, the Applicant would construct up to a 300,000-gallon storage water storage tank, to provide both domestic and fire water, as required by the Fire Code for the Preferred Alternative's supply requirements.
 The tank would be placed behind the proposed parking structure near the converted apartment building on the Site.
 In addition, the Applicant would construct a water booster pump station adjacent to the water storage tank in order to provide adequate water pressure and flow to the Project.
 As such, the Project Site would be served with municipal water that has the capacity to meet the anticipated demand of the Preferred Alternative.
-If municipal water was unavailable, the Applicant would utilize the existing on-site groundwater supply as part of creating a community water system to meet the domestic demand of the Site.